Particular/docs.particular.net/nservicebus/hosting/index.md

 ### Multi-Hosting

 "Multi-hosting" refers to hosing multiple NServiceBus endpoints in a single .NET process.
 In Version 4 and earlier this could be achieved through multiple AppDomains.
-In Version 5 and higher multiple endpoints can share the same AppDomain or use the multiple AppDomains approach.
+In Version 5 and above multiple endpoints can share the same AppDomain or use the multiple AppDomains approach.

 Related: